ABSP-methylation-tool/ABSP/README.md

 ### Installation

-* Download all the ABSP files ("Code", "Download Zip")
+* Download all the ABSP files from github ("Code", "Download Zip")
 * Install R and RStudio

 ### Open the ABSP app